spirit stories

 Visiting a park in a pandemic is easy fodder for the spiritual imagination.
 With so many lives lost at a scale I had never witnessed before, my mind, filled with these piano miniatures I was learning at the time — literally translated from the French “Histories” to “Stories” — asked questions like: ‘Which spirits live here?
 What sounds do they make?
 Do they play and quarrel when no one is watching?
 How many species have foraged here, beyond the squirrels and sparrows?
 How many lives have crossed these trails?’
 I’ve seen proposals, plays, and weddings in the park.
 I’ve received news of family deaths and illness while walking its paths, and I’ve heard the cries of protests outside Gracie Mansion after another injustice made its mark on our city.
 I’ve taken part in life-changing conversations traversing the esplanade, with many hours spent in silence, too.

-It’s been five years since COVID began and yet there is still so much we don’t know about how our lives have been utterly changed by this experience.
-Now I volunteer in Carl Schurz myself, mostly shoveling mulch, sometimes planting native species for the pollinators who make their way across the East River to rest here.
-There is no greater form of healing than tending to land in this way, especially in a city where nothing seems natural at all.
-What I have grown to appreciate — through the act of making music for this sound walk, gardening with neighbors on Wednesday mornings, simply paying more attention to all that happens here — is that there are extraordinary people and creatures all over this park, often working quietly, who make it a true wonder of this city.
+In the many seasons that have passed since the pandemic took hold, I’ve started volunteering with the gardeners in Carl Schurz Park, mostly shoveling mulch, sometimes planting native species for the pollinators who make their way across the East River to rest.
+Tending to land in this way has felt healing, especially in a city where nothing seems natural at all.
+Through the act of making music for this soundwalk, gardening with neighbors on Wednesday mornings, and simply paying more attention to all that happens here, I have grown to appreciate how many extraordinary people it takes, often working quietly, to make the park a true wonder of the city.

 This small offering of shared attention is a nod of gratitude for the care that has been given to this space.

-From Peter Pan Circle, take the south-facing staircase (the staircase on the right if you were having a conversation with Peter Pan) and continue straight to the next set of steps which will take you down into Cherry Allée at the 86th St. entrance.
-Proceed to walk around the plaza’s grove of cherry blossom trees or find a seat on a nearby bench.
+From Peter Pan Circle, take the south-facing staircase and continue straight to the next set of steps, which will take you down into Cherry Allée at the 86th St. entrance.
+Proceed to walk around the plaza’s grove of cherry blossom trees or take a seat.

 From Cherry Allée, climb the steps immediately to either side of the Hoop Garden, up toward the East River Esplanade.
-Walk along this stretch by the water and find a bench that suits you for the final segment.
+Walk along the water or find a bench that suits you for the final segment.